Construction Engineering Courses

 Hours: 3

 Surveying techniques and procedures used in engineering projects.
 Surveying instruments, topographic maps, building site layout, route surveying, precision, significant figures, errors, and closure.
-Prerequisites: MATH 315 or MATH 2320.
+Prerequisites: ENGR 1304 with a minimum grade of C.

 CONE 413 - Design and Construction of Steel Structures